Q.1. Addition of hydrogen in a substance in a reaction is known as ______ reaction.

 Q.14.
 What is the chemical equation?

 Ans.
-Symbolic representation of a chemical reaction is called a chemical equation.
+The symbolic representation of a chemical reaction is called a chemical equation.

 Q.15.
-Can a combination reaction be redox reaction?
+Can a combination reaction be a redox reaction?

 Ans.
 Yes, a combination reaction can be a redox reaction.